yash44224422/Stay/README.md

 # Stay
-The Stay Application, I used Java, XML, and Firebase to enable property owners and renters to manage and browse rental listings efficiently. switch to master branch to see code
+The Stay Application, I used Java, XML, and Firebase to enable property owners and renters to manage and browse rental listings efficiently.

+Switch to master branch to see code

 # Stay App